tvsnarayana/tech-interview-handbook/front-end/css.md

 - Empty `div` method - `<div style="clear:both;"></div>`.
 - Clearfix method - Refer to the `.clearfix` class above.
-- `overflow: hidden` method - Parent will establish a new block formatting context and expand to contains its floated children.
+- `overflow: auto` or `overflow: hidden` method - Parent will establish a new block formatting context and expand to contains its floated children.

 In large projects, I would write a utility `.clearfix` class and use them in places where I need it. `overflow: hidden` might clip children if the children is taller than the parent and is not very ideal.